-The report shows a small pay gap in favour of men at 31st March 2017.
-This pay gap is driven by the distribution of men and women in the organisation in 2017, and, as there are proportionately more women than men in lower paid roles at the Council, this has resulted in women's average pay being slightly less than men's average pay.
+The report shows a small but reducing pay gap in favour of men at 31st March 2018.
+This pay gap is driven by the distribution of men and women in the organisation in 2018.
+As there are proportionately more women than men in lower paid roles at the Council, this has resulted in women's average pay being slightly less than men's average pay.

-Overall, I am pleased with the result.
+Overall, I am pleased with the result as the gap has reduced since our first report in 2017.
 However, I am not complacent.
 We must continue to develop our workforce, offer equal opportunities and promote policies that encourage and support our employees at work.
 We will actively work to close the gender pay gap even further.